-From roughly Memorial Day to Labor Day, a complimentary shuttle bus runs from the Coronado Ferry Landing, down Orange Avenue (making the journey easy for guests of Hotel Del Coronado) to the Silver Strand where Loews Coronado is located.
+From roughly Memorial Day to Labor Day, a complimentary shuttle bus runs from the Coronado Ferry Landing, down Orange Avenue (making the journey easy for guests of Hotel del Coronado) to the Silver Strand where Loews Coronado Bay Resort is located.

 On the San Diego side, the Downtown Waterfront Shuttle Bus operates on a loop between the Sheraton San Diego Hotel and Marina that is across the street from the airport and the San Diego Convention Center with a few stops in between.
 The cost is $3.

 The private water taxi seats up to 33 guests and offers pick-up/drop-off to and from a variety of waterfront hotels, restaurants and sights without waiting in line, traffic or crowds.
 A 2-hour minimum is required and it’s a great idea for groups and special occasions.